shailendra55mobile/dockerHackathon/README.md

 <h2> What is Containerization?<h2>

-<h3>Containerization is defined as a form of operating system virtualization, through which applications are run in isolated user spaces called containers, all using the same shared operating system (OS).
-A container is essentially a fully packaged and portable computing environment</h3>
+Containerization is defined as a form of operating system virtualization, through which applications are run in isolated user spaces called containers, all using the same shared operating system (OS).
+A container is essentially a fully packaged and portable computing environment

 ---

 <h2>Benefits</h2>
-<h3>Containerization offers significant benefits to developers and development teams.
+Containerization offers significant benefits to developers and development teams.
 Among these are the following:
 <ol>
   <li>Portability</li>
   <li>Agility</li>